ctsit/redcap_chart_field/README.md

 </details>

 Again, __you don't need to be a developer__ to manipulate this information - it's just a copy & paste work.
-That's how the code above is translated into our form fields:
+That's how the code above is mapped into our form fields:

 __1. Type:__ Line